 With this in mind, below is a link to another article to read on the subject of apologizing.
-It is written by Christian Psychologist Phil Monroe, who answers the question:
+Christian Psychologist Phil Monroe answers the following question:

 Additionally, you can obtain the book that Dr Chapman and his co-author Jennifer Thomas, wrote titled, The Five Languages of Apology: How to Experience Healing in all Your Relationships.

 “A repentant spirit is a healing balm to breaking the cycle of blame in a marital relationship.
 The entire life of a Christian is one of continual repentance.
 Repentance is a prerequisite for reconciliation since a change of ways has to occur to heal grievances.”
 (Dr Randall A. Schroeder)

 “An apology is a good way to have the last word.”